About Jackie

 Hi, I’m Jackie.

 I’m the founder of Morrow Endeavour Counselling & Psychotherapy.
-I was born and raised in Melbourne, Australia and currently live on the traditional land of the Wurundjeri people of the Kulin Nation.
+I was born and raised in Melbourne, Australia.

 With over ten years experience providing counselling in various mental health settings, I’ve discovered my passion in working with RELATIONSHIPS - that is, the relationship we have with ourselves, with others, or with the world around us.
 Understanding our relationship with ourselves is the catalyst for personal growth and healing.
 I’m here to help you shift from asking “what's wrong with me?'“ to understanding “what happened to me?”.